CaChannel/CaChannel/README.rst

 ==========================================

 CaChannel is a Python interface to Channel Access.
-It was orginally developed by Geoff Savage usign `caPython extension <http://d0server1.fnal.gov/users/savage/www/caPython/caPython.html>`_
+It was originally developed by Geoff Savage using `caPython extension <http://d0server1.fnal.gov/users/savage/www/caPython/caPython.html>`_

-This CaChannel implementation uses PythonCA extension by `Noboru Yamamoto <http://www-acc.kek.jp/EPICS_Gr/products.html>`_.
+Before version 3.0, this CaChannel implementation uses module ``ca`` PythonCA extension by `Noboru Yamamoto <http://www-acc.kek.jp/EPICS_Gr/products.html>`_.
+From version 3.0, the underlying ``_ca`` module has been rewritten from scratch using Python/C API.
+In addition, it is also possible to use module ``caffi.ca`` as backend, by setting environment variable ``CACHANNEL_BACKEND=caffi``.
+This is also the fallback backend when ``_ca`` extension is not available.

 Installation
 ------------